mongodb/docs-spark-connector/source/includes/pushed-filters.rst

    MongoDB before sending it to Spark.
 This improves Spark performance by retrieving and processing only the data you need.

-   MongoDB Spark Connector pushes the following filters to an aggregation pipeline:
+   MongoDB Spark Connector turns the following filters into aggregation pipeline stages:

    - And
    - EqualNullSafe